 One of the most important inventions of the Ancient Egyptians was writing: they wrote in hieroglyphics.
-Writing allowed the Egyptians to keep accurate records and maintain control of
+Writing allowed the Egyptians to keep accurate records and maintain control of their large empire.

 The Egyptians also invented the toothbrush and toothpaste, as they had lots of problems with their teeth because much of their food had grit in it.